Image 1 of 4

 Paint tray

-Fun printable (25 options in this resource)
+Fun printable (25 designs)

-Easy Prep: Provide students with a paint tray and q-tips.
+Low Prep: Provide students with a paint tray and q-tips.
 Demonstrate an example to show that the circles have to be stamped with the paint that is on the tip of the q-tip.

 The activity in complete when all circles have been stamped.